 Session Replays

-Record and replay visitor sessions to understand user behavior, debug issues, and see exactly what customers experience on your website.
+Record and replay visitor sessions to understand behaviour, debug problems, and see exactly what somebody experienced on your website.

 Overview

-Session Replays lets you watch back real visitor sessions as if you were looking over their shoulder.
-Every click, scroll, page navigation, and form input is captured and can be replayed in a full video-like player directly in your dashboard.
-This is invaluable for debugging bug reports, understanding user journeys, and identifying UX friction points.
+Session Replays lets you watch real visitor sessions back as if you were looking over their shoulder.
+Clicks, scrolls, page navigation and form input are captured and played back in a video-like player inside your dashboard.
+It is invaluable for reproducing bug reports and for finding the places where your interface trips people up.

-Navigate to Dashboard → Audience → Session Replays to open the replay library.
+Navigate to Audience → Session Replays to open the replay library.

 Enabling Session Replays

-Once enabled, the widget will automatically start recording visitor sessions using rrweb — a lightweight, privacy-conscious session recording library.
-Recordings are uploaded in segments and stitched together into full journeys on the server.
+Once enabled, the widget records sessions with rrweb — a lightweight session-recording library.
+Recordings are uploaded in segments and stitched back together into full journeys on the server.

 Replay Library

-The Session Replays page displays a searchable, sortable table of all recorded visitor journeys:
+The Session Replays page shows a searchable table of recorded journeys:

 ColumnDescription

-WidgetWhich widget captured the session, shown with its avatar
+WidgetWhich chat widget captured the session, shown with its avatar

 DurationTotal session length in MM:SS format